San Manuel, Tarlac: History

 When the barrio of San Jose was separated from the town of Moncada to be proclaimed a sister municipality in 1909, they renamed it “San Manuel” in honor of their benefactor, Don Manuel de Leon.

 San Manuel was originally covered with dense forest, lakes and creeks.
 Wild animals roamed into the wilderness.
-Settlers from Zambales and Pangasinan and later those from the Ilocos region inhabited into the area to start a new life.
+Settlers from Zambales and Pangasinan - and later those from the Ilocos Region - inhabited into the area to start a new life.

 The residents of this barrio then did not know which jurisdiction they belonged.
 There are four towns surrounding the area namely: Moncada in the south; Anao and Cuyapo in the east and Alcala in the north.
 Neither of these duly organized municipalities claimed the sprawling area.
 However, an incident in the barrio helped the people solved the “jurisdiction” problem.
 A man gathering bees fell from the tree and died.
 The people immediately reported the incident to the nearby localities but only the Moncada authorities came and investigated the incident.
 Spurred by the gestures of the people of that town, they joined and submitted themselves under their jurisdiction and finally became an integral part of Moncada.

 Geography

-The Provinces of Pangasinan and Nueva Ecija border it on the north and east respectively, while on the southern side are the municipalities of Anao and Moncada.
+The Provinces of Pangasinan and Nueva Ecija border it to the north and east, respectively; while the municipalities of Anao and Moncada border the town to the south.